Powerlearnproject/se-assignment-day-2-git-and-github-Jazzyxo/README.md

 ## 7. Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

-The role of pull requests is to facilitate code review, collaboration, and the merging of changes into a shared codebase.
+-The role of pull requests is to facilitate code review, collaboration, and the merging of changes into a shared codebase.

-How Pull Requests Facilitate Code Review and Collaboration Pull requests provide a structured process for:
+-How Pull Requests Facilitate Code Review and Collaboration Pull requests provide a structured process for:
 •	Reviewing code changes: PRs create a separate branch where pending changes can be reviewed before being merged into the main codebase.
 Reviewers can leave comments, suggest improvements, and discuss the changes with the author.
 •	Collaboration: Multiple contributors can work on the same PR simultaneously, leaving comments, resolving conflicts, and discussing the implementation.
 •	Ensuring quality: PRs allow for thorough code review by multiple pairs of eyes, which helps identify potential bugs, improve code style, and enhance overall code quality.
-Steps in creating merging a pull request;
+-Steps in creating merging a pull request;
 1. Create a Branch and Make Changes
 •	Create a new branch from the main branch.
 •	Make your changes in the new branch.